JaeNuguid/Kids-Portal-Web-Browser/README.md

 <br>

-- Q: How does Kids Portal scrapes content from webpages?
+- Q: How does Kids Portal scrapes content from web pages?
 - A: Kids Portal uses the native libraries and then HTML Agility Pack to parse the content.

 <br>